Catskill909/radio/content/help/getting-started/welcome.md

 ## Key Concepts

 ### Station Timezone
-Radio Suite uses a **single station timezone** for all scheduling and recording.
+StationDock uses a **single station timezone** for all scheduling and recording.
 This ensures everyone sees the same time regardless of their location.
 Set your timezone in Settings.

 ### Shows
 A **Show** is a program you broadcast (e.g., "Morning Coffee Talk", "Evening Jazz Hour").
 Shows have: